Starwort/NEA/README.md

   - How long to continue searching for a more optimal solution after one is found.
   - Defaults to `500` (0.5 seconds).
   - If set to `-1`, the solver will search all possibilities to find the most optimal solution.
+- `-d <maximum moves>`
+  - The minimum maximum number of moves to allow.
+  - Defaults to `64`.
+  - Setting this to very low or very high values will increase run time and memory consumption.
 - `-m <maximum moves>`
   - The maximum number of moves to allow.
   - Defaults to `1024`.